 Pick off aphids and mealybugs by hand or wipe them away with a cotton swab dipped in isopropyl alcohol.

 Then apply a generous spray-down with insecticidal soap.
-This formula from Safer Brand is a good option.
 You may have to repeat this process a few times to make sure you fully eradicate the pests.

 If any of the leaves are very damaged, trim them off at the base of the plant.

 Aloe mites are another story, and you may not be able to save your plant if it becomes infected.